Jack Binder

-Jack Binder is an American film producer The Upside of Anger, First Reformed, Reign Over Me and television producer The Mind of the Married Man, HBO, The Comedy Store, Showtime, and second unit director active since 1985.
-Binder works with the Major Hollywood Studios and independent film companies.
-Based in Los Angeles and London Binder produces worldwide and is involved in film finance.
+Jack Binder is an American film producer of such films as The Upside of Anger, First Reformed, Reign Over Me and television producer for The Mind of the Married Man, HBO, The Comedy Store, Showtime, and second unit director active since 1985.
+Binder works with the major Hollywood studios and independent film companies.
+Based in Los Angeles and London, Binder produces worldwide and is involved in film finance.
 He formed Michigan Film Production to provide information on the Michigan Film Incentives program, which he helped create with the legislature and Governor and created FilmBudget.com, a site that creates a feature film budget & film finance plans for financing and movie production.
 Binder's production company is Greentrees Films.
 Jack has worked with his brother Mike Binder, a writer, actor and director for over 25 years, collaborating on many productions together.